scriptbazar/UniversalPay/README.md

 This project serves as a comprehensive example of building a full-stack, production-ready application using a modern tech stack.

+---

 ## ✨ Key Features

 UniversalPay is packed with features designed for modern businesses, from individual merchants to resellers managing their own clients.

--   **Multi-Currency Support**: Accept payments via Indian UPI (Paytm, PhonePe) and major cryptocurrencies (USDT, BTC).
+-   **💳 Multi-Currency Support**: Accept payments via Indian UPI (Paytm, PhonePe) and major cryptocurrencies (USDT, BTC).
--   **Global Payment Methods**: Customers can pay using their local methods, and merchants receive settlements in their preferred cryptocurrency.
+-   **🌍 Global Payment Methods**: Customers can pay using their local methods, and merchants receive settlements in their preferred cryptocurrency.
--   **AI-Powered Fraud Prevention**: A smart fraud detection system flags suspicious activities and maintains risk scores for users and transactions.
+-   **🤖 AI-Powered Fraud Prevention**: A smart fraud detection system flags suspicious activities and maintains risk scores for users and transactions.
--   **Comprehensive Dashboards**: Separate, feature-rich dashboards for both **Admins** (to oversee the platform) and **Merchants** (to manage their business).
+-   **📊 Comprehensive Dashboards**: Separate, feature-rich dashboards for both **Admins** (to oversee the platform) and **Merchants** (to manage their business).
--   **Unified Crypto Settlements**: All payments, regardless of origin, are converted and settled directly into the merchant's chosen crypto wallet.
+-   **₿ Unified Crypto Settlements**: All payments, regardless of origin, are converted and settled directly into the merchant's chosen crypto wallet.
--   **Developer-Friendly Integration**:
+-   **</> Developer-Friendly Integration**:
     -   RESTful APIs and clear webhooks.
     -   SDKs for popular languages (Node.js, PHP, Python).
     -   Client-side libraries for frameworks like React and Vue.
     -   An easy-to-use embedded JS Widget for checkout on any website.
--   **White-Label & Reseller Mode**: Premium merchants can use their own branding, and resellers can manage their own portfolio of sub-merchants, earning commissions on their sales.
+-   **🎨 White-Label & Reseller Mode**: Premium merchants can use their own branding, and resellers can manage their own portfolio of sub-merchants, earning commissions on their sales.
--   **Subscription & Invoicing**:
+-   **🔄 Subscription & Invoicing**:
     -   Create and manage recurring billing plans.
     -   Generate and send professional online invoices with payment links.
--   **Dynamic Payment Tools**:
+-   **🔗 Dynamic Payment Tools**:
     -   **Payment Links**: Generate links for single or multiple uses with fixed or dynamic amounts.
     -   **Payment Pages**: Create customizable, permanent pages to accept payments.